-The aim of data linkage research is to allow researchers to do research using linked datasets without having access to any of the personal identifiable information (PII) contained in records.
-However, the linking process still involves using and processing personal data, and thus carries privacy risks and requires careful handling.
+The aim of data linkage research is to allow researchers to do research using linked datasets without having access to any of the personal identifiable information (PII).
+However, the linking process still involves using and processing personal data, which carries privacy risks and requires careful handling.
 Even the use of pseudonymised data (in which identifiers are replaced by artificial pseudonyms) and de-identified data (from which direct and indirect identifiers have been removed) runs a potential risk of re-identification (see for instance) and is therefore subject to data protection laws.
-Due to the potential sensitivity of administrative data, and because the majority of administrative data is not gathered with explicit consent for research, researchers will need to be able to justify the need for each of the variables requested.
+Due to the confidentiality of administrative data, and because the majority of administrative data is not gathered with explicit consent for research, researchers will need to be able to justify the need for each of the variables requested.

-Additionally, data should be requested at the granularity necessary for the specific research purposes (e.g., researchers must justify the need for datazone level vs local authority area level data).
-This is part of the data minimisation principle of the General Data Protection Regulation (GDPR), and researchers should bear this in mind when deciding what data is required - if the analysis is geographically based, will differences between local authorities be compared?
+Additionally, data should be requested at the granularity necessary for the specific research purposes (e.g., researchers must justify the need for data-zone level vs local authority area level data).
+This is part of the data minimisation principle of the General Data Protection Regulation (GDPR), and researchers should bear this in mind when deciding what data is required -, will differences between local authorities be compared?
 If so, why is datazone required?
 Similarly, if the researcher is interested in hospitalisations, what kind of conditions are they interested in?
 Researchers completing applications requesting 'all records' should be prepared to answer questions on why this is necessary.